Jane Munch: Psychiatrist for Heroes

 “You have 0 messages”

-Her condo was small, even for city standards, which meant a short walk from the sitting room to the kitchen.
-It also meant the shards of glass scattered on the carpet underneath her shattered fire escape window were hard to ignore.
-Even if she managed to step around that, the breeze from the chilly night outside could not be avoided.
+Her thirteenth floor one bedroom condo was small, even for city standards, which meant a short walk from the sitting room to the kitchen.
+It also meant the shards of glass embedded in her carpet fibers underneath her shattered fire escape window were hard to ignore.
+So was the frigid nighttime breeze blowing freely into her apartment.

-Whoever had broken in had fled, staying long enough to intimidate, while simultaneously lowering the value of the apartment she would now be surely forced to sell.
-Peter made that perfectly clear.
-And now that she was branded the psych who leaked Metro City’s heroes’ darkest secrets, it was doubtful she would ever be hired anywhere ever again.
+Whoever had broken into her modest, pink-walled flat had since fled, trespassing only long enough to intimidate, while simultaneously lowering the value of the apartment she would now be surely forced to sell; Peter had made that perfectly clear.
+And now that she was branded the psych who leaked Metro City’s heroes’ darkest secrets, it was doubtful she would ever be hired anywhere in her field ever again.

-And still, his face was in her head.
-Those brown eyes, that perfect smile.
-His soft hands.
-His laugh.
-That beautiful, sweet-talking asshole had really gotten her good.
-Five months of dating, long enough for her to let her guard down and believe that she might have actually found an awesome guy to experience life with.
-Five months until she found out it was all a ploy.
-That the man of her dreams was a reporter out for dirt on Metro City’s most popular topic of conversation.
-The Heroes.
+Five months of dating; long enough for her to let her guard down and believe that she might have actually found an awesome guy to experience life with.
+Five months until she found out it was all a ploy, that the man of her dreams was really a reporter out for dirt on Metro City’s most popular topic of conversation: the Heroes.

 Jane pulled on the freezer handle but it wouldn’t budge.
 She tugged harder and the freezer door, with much resistance, slowly ripped open with the sound of Velcro.

-The door was covered in frost, steaming, and the freezer and its contents, including the tub of mint chocolate chip ice cream she was after, were encompassed in a giant ice block.
+The door was bordered in steaming frost, and the freezer and its contents, including the tub of mint chocolate chip ice cream she had intended on consuming in its entirety, were encompassed in a slick, reflective ice block.

-Retreating to her bedroom, she removed a bottle of red wine from her closet and the half-eaten pack of Sour Skittles that was in her purse, then stomped back to the sitting room, dropping herself heavily on the sofa.
+Retreating to her bedroom, Jane removed a bottle of red wine from her closet and the unopened pack of Sour Skittles that was in her purse, before stomping back to the sitting room and dropping herself heavily on the sofa.

-Taking a deep breath, she twisted open the wine and took a swig right from the bottle.
-Then she wiped the purple off her lips with the back of her hand.
-She placed the bottle down and picked up the Skittles, searching for a yellow one, her favorite.
+Taking a deep breath, she twisted open the wine cap and took a swig right from the bottle.
+She wiped the purple off her lips with the back of her hand and placed the bottle down on her Hemnes coffee table, also purchased at IKEA.
+The warm alcohol coated her stomach and she picked up the pack of Skittles, pried open the plastic packaging without having any candy jump out at her, and searched for a yellow one, her favorite.

 “What villain do you work for!” he commanded.
 “Who has summoned you to betray me?”